Bobby Warshaw

-Football career
+Soccer career

 Youth and college

 Warshaw attended Mechanicsburg Area Senior High School, where he was a Gatorade State Player of the Year twice in 2005 and 2006.
 He was the Pennsylvania Soccer Coaches Association Player of the Year in 2006 and NSCAA Youth All-America Player of the Year in 2004, 2005 and 2006.
 He earned a place for the first time in the U-17 national team during the 2005 season.
 Warshaw has been quoted saying that his high school coach, Tony Lougee, was his main influence in every one of his fundamentals and credits him with much of his life success, stating in one January 2011 interview, "Tony made me the man I am today; he is really a father figure to me."

 Warshaw made his college soccer debut at Stanford University in 2007, starting 17 matches and scoring 5 goals.
 He was chosen captain for the team for the 2008, 2009 and 2010 seasons.
 In 2009, Warshaw led Stanford to the Round of 16 in the NCAA tournament with wins over Saint Mary's and UC Irvine in the first two rounds, and was a Hermann Trophy (USA College Player of the Year) semi-finalist.
 He scored 18 goals in his career at Stanford, despite being moved to defense for his final two seasons.